Cubs vs. Mets Player Props Betting Odds

 Hoerner Stats

-- Hoerner has 49 hits with eight doubles, a triple, two home runs, 10 walks and 23 RBI.
-He's also stolen 11 bases.
+- Hoerner has eight doubles, a triple, two home runs, 10 walks and 23 RBI (50 total hits).
+He has stolen 11 bases.

 Hoerner Recent Games